-Action wanted after Belmadi's referee attack
+Gambian fury at Algerian coach's referee comments

-'I'm not saying you have to kill him' - action demanded after Algeria coach's attack on referee
+'I'm not saying you have to kill him' - action wanted after Belmadi's referee attack

 Last updated on .From the section Sport Africa